jgato/jgato/random_docs/Debugging monitoring stack-part-II.md

   ![](assets/2022-10-20-17-10-49-image.png)

-Quick conclusions: we see a good reduction on Prometheus consumption
+Quick conclusions: we see a good reduction on Prometheus consumption.
+But not very much affecting to Kubelet.

 #### Conclusions

-In the first step the cluster is pretty relaxed, so the consumption is ok, but in some way high for a cluster without loads.
+In the first step the cluster is pretty relaxed, so the consumption is ok.

-For the second step we double most of the scraping times.
+For the second step we double some of the scraping intervals.
 We dont see improvements on Kubelet consumption.
-Kubelet can respond any query pretty fast.
-The cluster is not loaded, so Kubelet dont have to do a very consuming work about returning metrics.
+The reason?
+We are doubling some intervals in indiscriminately.
+So, we dont know if this new intervals affect or not to Kubelet.
+We will see more about it below.

-Where we see a significant impact is on Prometheus performing.
-Prometheus is configured with many scraping jobs, and we have doubled most of them.
+We see a significant impact on Prometheus performing.
+Prometheus is configured with many scraping jobs, and we have doubled many of them.
 So, Prometheus has to query less frequency and this impacts really significant on the CPU consumption.
 Going from about 20% of one CPU to about 12%.
 Almost half of CPU consumption.

 **Doubling scraping times on most of the intervals makes Prometheus to consume half of usual CPU consumption.**